Your Genre Questions

 Question: I have a hard time understanding the rules of NA and YA genres.
 For example, I’m writing a fantasy novel with the characters in their 20s, …

 Question: Love your site!
-Could you please list the obligatory scenes for Low Fantasy and also for Mysteries (two separate lists).
-My current WIP …
+Could you please list the obligatory scenes for Low Fantasy and Mystery (two separate lists).
+My current WIP is a serial …

 Question: I suppose the genre will most likely be a Literary Fiction since the focus is on philosophical questions.
-Can you suggest some works/books …
+Can you suggest some works of literary …

 Things adults typically do, ways they act, things they say.